HrBDev/bitburner/README.md

 }
 ```

-3. Exit the nano and write in console: `run start.ns`
+3. Exit the nano and write in console: `run start.js`